 I’ve tried nearly every category Sezane makes and are my sizing recommendations for each.

-I feel like Sezane sweaters runs true to size, but it’s my personal preference to go up a size on most of them.
-These sweaters have a slimmer, French cut, so they’re not going to be as oversized as US styles.
+I feel like Sezane sweaters runs true to size, but it’s my personal preference to go up a size on most sweaters, even with other brands.
+Sezane sweaters have a slimmer, French cut, so they’re not going to be as oversized as US styles.
 You’ll notice on the Sezane website that the French tuck them in like shirts.
 Unless something is intentionally designed and cut as oversized, I prefer to take the next size up, a size M.

 Their best-selling sweater is the Gaspard Cardigan, a classic, goes-with anything item that looks just as cute tucked into jeans as it does unbuttoned over a dress.
 I wear a medium in this sweater so that my chest has some extra room and doesn’t pull on the buttons.

-For tighter tops, eyelet/lace tops, and anything that buttons in the front, I go up a size.
-However, I have found that, like most brands, there are always some exceptions.
-A few of my silky tops run TTS, even though they are button up styles.
 If you have a larger chest, I recommend sizing up as a general rule of thumb.
+Although just like with any brand, you may find some exceptions where you won’t need to do so.
 If this isn’t a concern for you, you can probably take your regular US size.
-Don’t forget that since shipping is free over $200 and Sezane offers free returns, this category might be where you want to order multiple sizes.
+Don’t forget that since shipping is free over $200.
+And Sezane offers free returns, this category might be where you want to order multiple sizes.

 I know I sound like a broken record, but for dresses, I’m going to say to go up a size.
 I’d rather have my dresses be a little looser or flowy, as there’s nothing more uncomfortable than constantly pulling here and there are the fabric.
 This is especially true if you have bigger shoulders or a larger chest.
 I wear a size 6 or FR 38.